 This process requires the utmost in concentration.
 Even a tiny grain of dust between the part and the polishing film, or excessive pressure on the part, can wipe out hours of work in a second.

 Only very few and select parts are decorated with the intricate specular polishing technique, among them the tourbillon bridge of the TOURBOGRAPH “Pour le Mérite”.
 This process can take several days.
-Using special abrasive pastes, the respective parts are manually polished on a zinc or tin plate until they appear to be black at a certain angle of incident light.
+Using special abrasive pastes, the respective parts are manually polished on a zinc or tin plate until they appear to be black at a certain angle of light.

-At A. Lange & Söhne, all of the edges of plates, bridges, and levers are chamfered, a process which involves both beveling and polishing.
+At A. Lange & Söhne, all of the edges of plates, bridges, and levers are chamfered, a process that involves both beveling and polishing.
 Lange’s finishers demonstrate their skills by producing chamfers with a consistently uniform width and angle on virtually every edge in a movement that is finished with this technique.

 The bevels are also polished entirely by hand.
 Movement parts made of softer materials are pre-polished with progressively smoother rubber tools and then finished with a polishing brush.
 Harder steel parts are polished with a rotating wooden wheel.